dint-dev/universal_io/README.md

 Much of the source code in this project is from Dart SDK ([github.com/dart-lang/sdk/tree/master/sdk/lib/io](https://github.com/dart-lang/sdk/tree/master/sdk/lib/io)), which was obtained under the BSD-style license of Dart SDK.

-## Dart SDK 2.5 breaking changes
-  * Dart SDK 2.5 (currently in the Dart SDK 'dev' channel) has various breaking changes in _dart:io_.
-Consequently this package has breaking changes too.
-  * If you don't use the 2.5.0-dev-2.0 or later, see dependency constraint recommendations below.

 ## Issues
   * Found issues?
 Report them at the [Github issue tracker](https://github.com/terrier989/dart-universal_io/issues).
   * Have a fix?
 [Create a pull request](https://github.com/terrier989/dart-universal_io/pull/new/master)!